 The NTBA Mentoring Committee invites all mentors, mentees, and any members interested in the mentoring program to a Spooky Social!
 The social is an opportunity to chat casually about topics related to mentoring within the trans legal community and to get to know each other.
 Attendees will also receive a scary snack ($30 Doordash voucher)!

 Please join us at 7:30 pm Eastern/4:30 pm Pacific!
-Check your emails for registration information or email: email@example.com
+If you have any questions please email: firstname.lastname@example.org

 NTBA Annual Membership Meeting

 NTBA is pleased to announce that the annual membership meeting will be held over Zoom at 5pm EDT on Thursday, August 10!
 All members are invited.
 Watch for an email later this month with more details.

 The Transgender Law Institute is a participatory space where lawyers, law students, and activists invested in or interested in learning more about the issues facing the trans community can build community and make commitments for collective action.
 TLI will be a space for everyone affected to discuss the state of affairs, ideate best next steps as a movement, and cultivate trans resiliency.
 TLI will take an equitable approach to centering trans lived experiences.
 With that in mind, we welcome everyone to join for any part of the Institute.
 The Transgender Law Institute is open to all approved attorneys and law students.